iBz-04/Python-Intro-lesson/README.md

-# Introduction to Python - Jupyter Notebook Lesson
+# Introduction to Python - Jupyter Notebook Lessons

 Welcome to the "Introduction to Python" lesson!
 This Jupyter Notebook is designed to help you get started with Python programming, offering a hands-on learning experience.
 Whether you are completely new to programming or looking to refresh your knowledge, this lesson will guide you through the basics of Python, a powerful and versatile programming language.